uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 == Description ==

 My Calendar does WordPress event management with richly customizable ways to display events.
 The plug-in supports individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.

 Easy to use for anybody, My Calendar provides enormous flexibility for designers and developers needing a custom calendar.
+My Calendar is built with accessibility in mind, so all your users can get equal access and experience in your calendar.

+= Premium Event Management =
-*	[Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar
+Looking for more?
+[Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar to add support for user-submitted events, integration between posting and event creation, and import events from outside sources.

+= Selling event tickets? =
-*	[Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets for My Calendar events
+Do you need to sell tickets for events?
+[Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets for your My Calendar events.
+Set prices, ticket availability, and sell multiple events at the same time using My Tickets.
-*	[Buy the User's Guide](http://www.joedolson.com/my-calendar/users-guide/) for extensive help with set up and use.

 = Features: =